 Additionally, each DPoE System has the ability to monitor continuously the status of the LLIDs associated with the given DPoE ONU, keeping track of the responses generated by each LLID.
 A keep-alive mechanism is implemented in EPON, where the DPoE System maintains a watchdog for each registered LLID.
 Upon expiration of the said watchdog, the associated LLID is considered inactive (for whatever reason) and the given logical link is deregistered.
-A DPoE ONC with at east one IEED has was to ggd up in ctive M 25T be considered as inactive by the DPoE System, affecting in view of all one UD's associated with the giver DEE ON
+A DPoE ONU with at least one LLID that was flagged as inactive MUST be considered as inactive by the DPoE System, affecting in this way all the LLIDs associated with the given DPoE ONU.